 Do not sweep or use compressed air.
-Use dry cleaning methods (e.g. vacuum cleaners and extractors) that do not cause cement dust to leak into the air.
+Use dry cleaning methods (e.g. vacuum cleaners and extractors) that do not cause airborne leakage.

 For more information, please refer to the guidelines adopted under the Agreement on the Protection of Workers' Health through the Proper Management and Use of Crystalline Silica and Products containing it, by European workers' and employers' industry associations.
-Safe handling practices can be downloaded at the following link: https://guide.nepsi.eu/.
+Safe handling practices can be downloaded at the following link: https://guide.nepsi.eu/